IgorRahzel/EmotionDetection/README.md

 The notebook provides a step-by-step approach to:
 - Loading and preprocessing the dataset.
-- Building a convolutional neural network (CNN) architecture using PyTorch.
+- Using a pretrained ResNet18 from `torchvision.models` and adapting it to the problem.
 - Training the model on facial expression data.
 - Evaluating the model's performance.
 - Visualizing model predictions and comparing them with the actual labels.